detra-lab/eslint-config/README.md

    pnpm run check:src
    ```

-## How to extend the configuration
+## Extending the Configuration

-You can extend the configuration and override some rules.
-Add the `rules` property inside the `.eslintrc.json` file and then choose what to turn on or off.
+Extend and override specific rules by adding them to the `rules` property in the `.eslintrc.json` file.

 ```jsonc
 {